Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices: Conclusions

-{\it Conclusions.$-$} We have demonstrated a novel localization-delocalization effect in a flat-band rhombic lattice, with clear dependence on the phase and photon number of NOON states.
-In other flat-band systems, this phenomenon can be influenced by the number of unit cells occupied by the compact localized state (CLS) and the specific input sites where the NOON state is coupled~\cite{Suppmat}.
+We have demonstrated a novel localization-delocalization effect in a flat-band rhombic lattice, with clear dependence on the phase and photon number of NOON states, up to $N\!=\!8$.
+In other flat-band systems, this phenomenon can be influenced by the number of unit cells occupied by the compact localized state (CLS) and the specific input sites where the NOON state is coupled (Appendix~\ref{secS_sawtooth_lattice}).
+We note that our protocol enables the experimental construction of a quantum mechanical observable, i.e., photon-number correlation, without relying on genuine NOON states, which are experimentally challenging to realize and control for large $N$.
+However, this approach does not reproduce the intrinsic non-classical features of NOON states, such as entanglement-induced quantum fluctuation suppression~\cite{nagata2007beating, boto2000quantum}.

 Our work opens a new avenue in the investigation of multi-particle localization, complementing other platforms such as ultracold atoms~\cite{bloch2012quantum, simon2011quantum} and Rydberg polaritons~\cite{clark2020observation}.
-An important open question is how such localization-delocalization effects are influenced by disorder~\cite{bodyfelt2014flatbands} and interactions~\cite{preiss2015strongly}.
-Our experimental protocol of constructing photon number correlations will be useful to emulate other multi-particle entangled states initially occupying more than two sites in complex photonic networks~\cite{rechtsman2013photonic, Tschernig2021}.
+An important open question is how such multi-particle localization-delocalization effects are influenced by disorder~\cite{bodyfelt2014flatbands}, interactions~\cite{preiss2015strongly, vidal2000interaction, vidal2002pairing}, and non-Hermiticity~\cite{owen2017dissipation, leykam2017flat}.
+Our experimental protocol of constructing photon number correlations will be useful to emulate other multi-particle entangled states initially occupying more than two sites in complex photonic networks~\cite{rechtsman2013photonic, Tschernig2021, rojas2017quantum}.